How many animals are used in research?

 How has the number of procedures changed?

 The annual number of procedures decreased in the late 1990s, hitting a low of 2.62 million in 2001.
 After that, the number increased again, then remained around 4 million with some year-on-year fluctuations until 2020, when the COVID-19 pandemic reduced the overall amount of research being performed.
 The annual figures are also affected by factors such as global research trends, the development of new technologies and the research funding climate.

 What about the rest of the world?

 It is hard to get an accurate figure for the number of animals used or procedures performed worldwide because other countries collect this data differently and some do not collect it at all.
-In the European Union, the latest available data is for 2017, when nearly 10.7 million animals were used.
-In the USA, the reported number of animals used in 2017 was just under 800,000, but this figure is a huge underestimation because it does not include mice, rats, fish and birds.
+In the European Union (plus Norway), the latest available data is for 2020, when just over 8.6 million animals were used.
+In the USA, the reported number of animals used in 2021 was just under 1 million, but this figure is a huge underestimate because it does not include mice, rats, fish and birds.